Donor Egg Frequently Asked Questions

 Candidates for Egg Donation include married or single women with one or more of the following conditions: premature ovarian failure, malfunction of the reproductive organs, chromosomal abnormalities, genetic disorders, removal of the ovaries or radiation to the ovaries.
 Finally, IVF patients who have had a poor response to stimulation or poor quality eggs (typically poor responders), may also be candidates.
 We have donors immediately available and couples can expect to have their cycle completed within a couple of months after chosing their egg donor.

 How does the process work?

+This is one of the top egg donor frequently asked questions.
 Your initial consultation will include a meeting with the medical director to review your medical history and may include a physical exam, blood testing, ultrasound, Pap test and cultures.
 Once you are accepted into the Donor Egg program, you will be scheduled to meet with a nurse coordinator and/or Medical Director to review the program in detail, discuss the required testing for you and your partner and to schedule your consultation with our psychologist (usually one meeting).

 Recipient Screening Tests